danielmartin0/Cerys-Moon-of-Fulgora/README.md

 ### Credits

-- Gameplay, code and design: [thesixthroc](https://mods.factorio.com/user/thesixthroc).
-    - I enjoy talking to players, please find me in [Discord](https://discord.gg/VuVhYUBbWE).
+Gameplay, code and design is by [thesixthroc](https://mods.factorio.com/user/thesixthroc).
+I enjoy talking to players, please find me in [Discord](https://discord.gg/VuVhYUBbWE).
+Certain commercial projects might also be welcome.

-- Art and creative collaboration: [Tserup](https://mods.factorio.com/user/Tserup).
+Art and creative collaboration by [Tserup](https://mods.factorio.com/user/Tserup).

-- Special thanks:
+Special thanks:

-    - snouz for contributing graphical polish.
+- snouz for graphical polish and the full port of Flare Stack.
+- bunshaman for their partial implementation of custom entity setting blueprint pasting that was adapted for charging rods in this mod.
-    - Quezler and notnotmelon for a few code fixes.
+- Quezler for improving support for fluid inputs on centrifuges.
+- notnotmelon for helping make the radiative towers work on other planets and surfaces.
-    - NekoBaron, rjdunlap, xbarsigma, Preceti, notnotmelon, LunarNex, Ellthan, Tetlanesh, Sapheroni, Volodath and others for playtests, feedback and discussion.
+- NekoBaron, rjdunlap, xbarsigma, Preceti, notnotmelon, LunarNex, Ellthan, Tetlanesh, Sapheroni, Volodath, Fallen, Citizen Joe, Another Zach, Frontrider, sourcerator and Ellthan for playtests, feedback and discussion.
+- HealdollEmily for providing the upscaled graphic of Fulgora currently used as a backdrop.
+- Creators of open-source assets we adapted for the mod, as detailed in the [credits file](https://github.com/danielmartin0/Cerys-Moon-of-Fulgora/blob/main/Credits.md).

 ---